Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Examples

 \section{Examples}

 Recall that, for $\delta>1$, the assumption that $\rho$ has $\delta$-bounded width does not pose any restriction.
-For $\delta\le 1$, our proof requires $\rho \in\cC_{\delta,\pi}$ for techical reasons, which are discussed Section \ref{sec-role-of-delta-bounded-width-restriction}.
-We believe the conclusion of Theorem \ref{thm-cvx-lower-bound} should hold more generelly.
+For $\delta\le 1$, our proof requires $\rho \in\cC_{\delta,\pi}$ for technical reasons, which are discussed Section I of the Supplementary Material \cite{supplement}.
+We believe the conclusion of Theorem \ref{thm-cvx-lower-bound} should hold more generally.
 Nevertheless, as illustrated in the present section, the assumption $\rho \in\cC_{\delta,\pi}$ is quite weak and is satisfied by broad classes of penalties.

-Most proofs are omitted from this section and can be found in Appendix \ref{app:ProofExamples}.
+Most proofs are omitted from this section and can be found in Section N of the Supplementary Material \cite{supplement}.
+Through this section, we take $\cC$ to contain all sequences of convex penalties, so that $\cC_{\delta,\pi}$ contains all sequences with $\delta$-bounded width.